sendtogeo/Seo-Panel/README.md

 Password: spadmin

+9. Go to Admin Panel => System Settings => MOZ Settings

+   Add moz api key using the link shown in the page

 ####Note:

 a.
 Please change password of administrator by visiting Profile link on right top of the seo panel to prevent from security threats.